cnosdb/docs/docs/en/develop/api.md

 ## Golang

-The sample code uses[fasthttp](https://github.com/valyala/fasthttp) as a dependency.
+The sample code uses [fasthttp](https://github.com/valyala/fasthttp) as a dependency.

 Following are the parameters required to construct the http request.
 ```go